openhab/openhab-addons/addons/binding/org.openhab.binding.jenocean/README.md

 ### Via PaperUI

-Go to "Inbox" -> press green + -> select JEnOcean Binding -> Select Rocker Switch -> enter EnOcean address of device -> confirm with green checkmark.
+Go to "Inbox" -> press green + -> select EnOcean Binding -> Select Rocker Switch -> enter EnOcean address of device -> confirm with green checkmark.

 The RockerSwitch Thing requires the configuration of its unique EnOcean address.
 The parameter is "enoceanAddress".